 Fertilizing Arrowhead Plant:

-In general, Arrowhead Plant does not require fertilizer.
+In general, Arrowhead Plants do not require fertilizer.
 Fertilizer is recommended only for mature plants to contribute to new growth.

 Any all purpose, foliage fertilizer will work for Arrowhead Plant.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
-We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.
 All of these fertilizers may be used when planting Arrowhead Plant indoors or outdoors.

 Best Growing Soil for Arrowhead Plant: